open-traffic-generator/otg-examples/hw/ixhw-b2b/README.md

     sudo -E docker-compose --file fp.compose.yml up -d
     ```

-3. Make sure you have the following containers running:
+3. To make sure all the containers are running, use

+    ```Shell
+    sudo docker ps
+    ```

+    the list of containers should include:

     * `ixhw-b2b_ixia-c-controller_1`
     * `ixhw-b2b_ixia-c-ixhw-server_1`